I’m sure you’ve heard this before:

 In addition, a glossary is included so you won’t have to go back and forth between the book and a dictionary (woo hoo!).
 And finally, this reader is super cheap—so no excuses!

 This reader is an interesting detective story that takes place in Buenos Aires (my adopted city, oh yeah!) which contains some Argentine slang for you to learn (double oh yeah!).
-It’s composed of lots of short chapters written with simple grammar, vocabulary and sentences so that everything is really straightforward.
+It’s composed of lots of short chapters written with simple grammar, vocabulary and sentences so that everything’s really straightforward.

 The cool thing about this book is that you can read one chapter per day.
 Yeah, I know I said to only read only one page a day earlier, but these chapters are so simple that you can easily finish one in one short sitting.
-Moreover, the story uses lots of useful vocabulary in a readable storyline (like greetings or talking to friends, etc.) So if you’re getting bored of studying isolated Spanish sentence, pick up this reader!
+Moreover, the story uses lots of useful vocabulary in a readable storyline (like greetings or talking to friends, etc.).

 This reader follows the story of two high school girls in their Spanish club, proposing you study along with them.
 You’ll find colorful stories of Mexico—from los conquistadores (the conquistadors) to the Aztecs and Cortés’s encounters.